Mysanthropium/Battleships/README.md

 ## Testing
 * The code is tested using [PEP8](https://pep8ci.herokuapp.com/)
-   * With the only errors being in the ascii art boat image.
+   * With the only warnings being in the ascii art boat image.

 ![PEP8](assets/images/pep8.jpg)

 ### Bugs and issues
-* There's an issue in the ascii art, resulting in 'errors' in PEP8.
+* There's an issue in the ascii art, resulting in warnings in PEP8.

 ## Deployment
 ### Version Control